mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/polymorphism_encapsulation_inheritance.md

 ```

-In the above example, the `Computer` object referenced by `home_computer` has three attributes `type`, `model` and `ram`.
-These attributes are tracked by the state of the object which comprises of the instance variables `@type`, `@model`, `@ram` and their values.
+In the above example, the `Computer` object referenced by `home_computer` has four attributes `type`, `model`, `ram` and `storage` These attributes are tracked by the state of the object which comprises of the instance variables `@type`, `@model`, `@ram`, `@storage` and their values.

 In Ruby, by default, it is not possible to access these instance variables directly from outside the object.
-So this object encapsulates i.e hides its own state from the outside world.
+So this object encapsulates ( or hides) its own state from the outside world.
 The only way to access these attributes is through the public interface of the object i.e public methods.
 So, we can 'read' the object's state by invoking the `Computer#info` method on the `home_computer` object.

 Furthermore, by using method access control we have made all attribute accessors i.e. getters and setters, private.
 So it is not possible to reference the object's state or change it from outside the object or class.
 We have provided only a few public instance methods like `info` and `upgrade_ram` to interact with the object.
 This is an example of encapsulation of behaviour.

 So by creating objects and only exposing certain attributes and behaviours through the public interface of a class, we have protected the data from unintentional manipulation and hid the internal representation of the object from the outside.
 We dont need to do know how the `info` method or the `upgrade_ram` methods work, but only what they do.

+This is an example of encapsulation.

 ## Polymorphism